Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 On the flip side, though, you’ll end up paying more for the smaller Pixel 6 if you buy through AT&T or Verizon, as these carriers are selling the mmWave variants which cost $100 more than unlocked models.
 Worse, AT&T has been noted to sell all of their Pixel 6 phones for $40 more than any other retailer or carrier, for whatever reason.

-Latest update: As of October 31, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the best — and only — way to buy Google’s latest flagship.
-Of particular note, AT&T is the only carrier to still have the Cloudy White Pixel 6 Pro ready for immediate shipment.
-Similarly, Verizon is the only carrier offering the Pixel 6 Pro in Sorta Sunny, though they are on a slight backorder.
+Latest update: As of November 1, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the best — and only — way to buy Google’s latest high-end flagship.
+Of particular note, Verizon is the only carrier offering the Pixel 6 Pro in Sorta Sunny, though on a slight backorder.
+AT&T and Verizon are also the only carriers to offer the Pixel 6 Pro in Cloudy White, albeit with a longer one to two week backorder.

 Luckily, if you’re trying to get the smaller Pixel 6, just about every carrier you can think of has the phone in stock.
 It’s just a matter of how picky you are about the color, with smaller carriers often only offering the Stormy Black colorway.